Macon County, North Carolina: History

 The county was formed in 1828 from the western part of Haywood County.
 It was named for Nathaniel Macon, who represented North Carolina in the United States House of Representatives from 1791 to 1815 (serving as Speaker of the House from 1801 to 1807), and in the United States Senate from 1815 to 1828.
+Macon County's first courthouse was a brick building constructed by Colonel David Coleman in Franklin in 1829.

 In 1839 the western part of Macon County became Cherokee County.
 In 1851 parts of Macon County and Haywood County were combined to form Jackson County.

+A new two-story brick courthouse was designed by William Gould Bulgin and constructed by John Davis in 1881.
+The neighboring Clay County Courthouse was modeled after it.
+Macon County's historic courthouse was demolished when a new three-story modern neo-formalist courthouse was built in 1972 by architect Kyle C Boone.
+However, the former courthouse's cupola was saved and remains on display in a downtown park.

+Macon County's first hospital opened in Franklin in August 1923.
+In 1926, the first permanent hospital in North Carolina west of Asheville was built and named Angel Brothers Hospital.
+It was renamed Angel Hospital in 1940.
+A new $68 million Angel Medical Center was built east of Franklin in 2022.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 519.67 sqmi, of which 515.58 sqmi is land and 4.09 sqmi (0.8%) is water.
+According to the U.S. Census Bureau, the county has a total area of 519.67 sqmi, of which 515.58 sqmi is land and 4.09 sqmi (0.79%) is water.

 Of the land in Macon County, 239.31 sqmi (46.1%) are federal lands that lie within the Nantahala National Forest and are administered by the United States Forest Service.
 Of the 239.31 sqmi of USFS land, 71.56 sqmi lie in the Highlands Ranger District and the remaining 167.75 sqmi lie in the Wayah Ranger District.
 The county's largest natural water supply is the Cullasaja River.
 The Nantahala River also runs through the county, and flows into the Little Tennessee River.
+The Appalachian Trail winds through the western end of Macon County.

+As of 2024, Macon County has 21,973 acres devoted to agriculture, with a total of 346 farms.